ankit-rl4/cppsecrets_bot/README.md

 Then visit the url provided by the terminal

 # Note :
- If you are updating the traning data and rerunning the program , make sure you delete the database.sqlite3 file or it will keep using the old traning data.
+ If you are updating the training data and rerunning the program , make sure you delete the database.sqlite3 file or it will keep using the old training data.

  If you ae using python 3.3+ you may get a error like this
  ```